Get Cash Today

 Cash In Hand vs. Future Payout

-Money available now is worth much more than its future value because it has abetter earning capacity if invested and given the chance to earn interest in the present.
+Money available now is worth much more than its future value because it has a better earning capacity if invested and given the chance to earn interest in the present.
 Inflation and other factors reduce the future value of that investment.

-Do I Have to Pay Taxes?
+Do You Have to Pay Taxes?

 While the money in an annuity grows tax-deferred, you must pay taxes on it when you decide to sell.
 When you take money out of your annuity, the IRS considers it earnings, and you'll be taxed as ordinary income.

 It's the increase in value of materials, goods or services without a corresponding increase in the value of currency.
 If you purchased an annuity in 2003 that guaranteed you $1,000 a month for life, it would probably cover rent and utilities.
 It might even provide enough leftover funds for groceries.
 Fast-forward 10 years and inflation hikes the cost of rent and utilities.
-You might still afford those goods, but you might not have enough to pay for groceries.
+You might still afford those rent and utilities, but you might not have enough to pay for groceries.

 Time Value of Money

 It's better to have money now than in the future, right?
-Sure.
 That's because money now can be invested, and allowed to grow.
 For example, if you invest $1,000 at 5 percent interest, compounded over 10 years, it will grow to $1,628.91.
 But if that same amount were sent to you a decade from now as part of your structured settlement, it would still only be worth $1,000.

-Selling Entire 10-Year Annuity
+Selling your 10-Year Annuity Payments

 Let's say you have 10 years of payments valued at $833 per month.
 Their total value would set you at $100,000 over the next 10 years.
-You're likely to get between $55,000 and $70,000 in cash for your annuity, assuming your annuity is scheduled to start paying you right now.
+You're likely to get between $55,000 and $70,000 in cash for your annuity, assuming it is scheduled to start paying you right now.
 If the annuity or structured settlement doesn't kick in with monthly payments for several years, the current cash value would be worth less – from $30,000 to $50,000.

 Selling Monthly Payments Now and Again in the Future